descostesn/moderstatsmodernbio/README.md

 ppois(q = 1, lambda = 0.5, lower.tail = FALSE)
 ```

-**Tip:** 'd' gives a density, 'p' gives a distribution (at least, more than if lower.tail is false, lower than is true).
+**Tip:** 'd' gives a density, 'p' gives a distribution (at least, more than if lower.tail is false, lower than if true).

 ### 1.3.1 Bernoulli trials/1.3.2 Binomial success counts